 - Soctoberfest - October.
 A month long celebration of socks.

 - Spinzilla - October.
 Spin as much fiber as possible during the Weaving and Spinning week.
 Document and flash your progress.
 Prizes available.
-Registration fee benefits Weaving and Spinning education and outreach, however in recent years this has been a matter of debate and controversy.
+Registration fee ostensibly benefits Weaving and Spinning education and outreach, however in recent years this has been a matter of debate and controversy.

 - NaKniSweMo - November.
 National Knit a Sweater in a Month.
 Concurrent with NaNoWriMo - National Novel Writing Month.
 I suspect success in one precludes success in the other.
 Pick your poison.